idiap/bob/doc/TutorialsPerformance.rst

 --------

-A classifier is subject to two types of errors, either the real access/signal is rejected (false rejection) or an impostor attack/noise is accepted (false acceptance).
+A classifier is subject to two types of errors, either the real access/signal is rejected (false rejection) or an impostor attack/a false access is accepted (false acceptance).
 A possible way to measure the detection performance is to use the Half Total Error Rate (HTER), which combines the False Rejection Rate (FRR) and the False Acceptance Rate (FAR) and is defined in the following formula: